 Wrapping your essential pipes in heat tape is a great way to protect them from frigid temperatures.
 Heat tape plugs into an electrical outlet, and then you can wrap the tape around pipes to keep them warm.
 This is an important resource, especially in freezing temperatures.

-- MANY USES: Use on the inside or outside of all types of water...
+- USES: Use on all types of water carrying pipe including copper,...

 For extra protection, you could also cover the heat tape with pipe insulation.
 You’ll get an added layer of protection and ensure you get the maximum benefit from the heat tape to your RV’s pipes.